notshekhar/cookies/README.md

 ## ***To get cookie***
 ```
 <script>
-  cookie.getItem(name)
+  let value = cookie.getItem(name)
+  console.log(value)
 </script>
 ```
 This will return the value of the name cookie you have set before